How to Manage Regional Sponsorship Management.

 One of the most useful results of spelling out the process is about pet projects.
 If you’ve ever had a senior executive or regional manager spend marketing funds on their favourite team or charity or what have you – without proper assessment – you know what a headache these white elephants can be.

 The process outlined in your policy will invite anyone in the company to put a potential sponsorship into the funnel at the start of the process, but it will demand that ALL of them go through the same rigorous process of assessment.

 Have you ever noticed that everyone thinks they’re an expert at sponsorship?
-And a lot of them, particularly senior management, can want to micro-manage the process?
+And a lot of them, particularly senior management, want to micro-manage the process?
 This is often driven by an irrational fear that sponsorship is risky.
-When done well, it’s actually one of the least risky of all marketing media, but a lot of people don’t really understand that and think they need to oversee every little decision.
+When done well, it’s actually one of the least risky of all marketing media, but a lot of people don’t really understand that, and think they need to oversee every little decision.

 These rationale aren’t vastly different from the rationale for a sponsor policy, but the benefits to your role and your organisation are somewhat different.

 This is your big chance to say that you don’t just do it for the money.
 Other benefits include access to new markets, access to sponsor leverage activities, and the sponsors adding value to the fan experience.